laurvana/DATA550_Final_Project/README.md

 - includes brief description of figures
 - save pdf version of report in main folder

-In order to generate the final report please run the following command in your terminal: `make Final_Project_Report.pdf`.
+In order to generate the final report outside of a container please run the following command in your terminal: `make Final_Project_Report.pdf`.
 This command should generate the table 1 and three associated figures as well as their interpretations into a final pdf document.
+Please read below to generate the final report within a docker container.

+# Make PHONY Rule Instructions

 `make install`